 You should book a hotel with a swimming pool to make your trip the most relaxing.

-Booking in advance will be better for you because Siem Reap is Cambodia’s most popular tourist destination, so good hotels here are often out of room very quickly, especially in the peak season.
+Booking in advance will be better for you because Siem Reap is Cambodia’s most popular tourist destination, so good hotels here are often out of the room very quickly, especially in the peak season.

 How to get to Angkor Wat from Siem Reap